Best Vegan Food For Hair Growth

 4. Leafy Green Vegetables

 They are loaded with fiber, antioxidants, and nutrients.
-Iron, vitamin A, and vitamin C are a few essential vitamins beneficial to hair.
+Iron, vitamin A, and vitamin C are essential for hair.

 Vitamin A contributes to sebum production, iron carries oxygen to the hair follicles, and vitamin C protects hair from harmful free radicals.